-While we don't yet have the technology to make three-dimensional holograms a reality, companies like PORTL e Microsoft products they're working on it.
+While we don't yet have the technology to make three-dimensional holograms a reality, companies like PORTL e Microsoft they're working on it.

 Today a third company has decided to give up the traditional approach and come up with a whole new way to create a 3D display that brings shapes made of light to life.